City of Ballarat

-The brief: The Urban Development Program (UDP) is a State Government initiative with the primary objective of ensuring sufficient supply of residential and industrial land in Metropolitan Melbourne and regional Victoria.
+The Urban Development Program (UDP) is a State Government initiative with the primary objective of ensuring sufficient supply of residential and industrial land in Metropolitan Melbourne and regional Victoria.

 HillPDA was engaged by the City of Ballarat to review specific land identified by the UDP Regional Residential Report and investigate the suitability of land nominated for development.